Vyral/blake-sloan-recruiting/_posts/2020-11-03-will-you-win-in-the-last-58-days-of-2020.md

 ---
 layout: post
-title: You NEED a Paradigm Shift - Part 2
+title: Will You Win In The Last 58 Days Of 2020?
 date: 2020-11-03 16:15:00
 tags:
   - Lead Conversion